AaltoSciComp/scicomp-docs/scicomp/rcr-scicomp.rst

 .. exercise:: Which ethical, moral, or legal issue is making you doubtful about your research?

-    Discuss with your peers on what do you perceive as a potential issue regarding your research.
-A good example is **reproducibility** and validity of research: Are my results **true** and do they reflect real phenomena?
-Will others be able to **validate and replicate** my findings? **Will I be able to re-run the same code/scripts and re-obtain the same results?**
+    Discuss with your peers about what you perceive as a potential issue regarding your research.
+A good example is **reproducibility** and **validity** of research: Are my results **true** and do they reflect real phenomena?
+Will others be able to **validate and replicate** my findings with new data/experiments? **Will I be able to re-run the same code/scripts and same data and re-obtain the same results?**